ta4nu/ta4nu/README.md

 Hey there!
 I'm **Tanushree**, a Computer Science undergraduate with a passion for building things — from low-level systems code to full-stack web applications.

-- 🎓 Pursuing a **B.Sc. in Computer Science**
+- 🎓 Pursuing a **B.E in Computer Science**
 - 💡 Skilled in **systems programming, backend logic, and full-stack development**
-- 🌱 Always learning, always building
+- 🌱 Always learning, always building.
-- ⚡ Fun fact: I debug in my sleep (probably)

 ---